lib314a/SWOWZH/README.md

 in-degrees of other SWOWs.
 The inputs of the script are preprocessed data of other SWOWs put in the data/SWOWs folder.
 The outputs of the script are the graphs written to data/SWOWs/SWOW-XX_network.mat.
-While the XX could be substituted by EN (American English), DU (Dutch) and RP (Rioplatense Spanish).
+While the XX could be substituted by EN (American English), NL (Dutch) and RP (Rioplatense Spanish).
 The outputs could be loaded as inputs into `centralityCalculating.m` and `similarityCalculating.m`